faRIZZ27/Awesome_Robotics_Club_Fariz_230402/README.md

 ## Assumptions
 1. The base joint is at the origin (0,0,0)

-2. I have assumed that the joints can only rotate in the x-y plane.
+2. I have assumed that the joints can only rotate about the z-axis and the links will only move in the x-y plane.
 Thus I have eliminated the z-coordinate of the target position assuming it to be zero.

 3. I have taken tolerance value for fabrik algorithm to be 0.1 .
 The tolerance value can be adjusted depending on whether we want greater accuracy or time efficiency.
 <br>